Gestational diabetes: helping you and your unborn baby stay healthy

 London Diabetes Centre Gestational Diabetes Service

-Appointments are available daily with a Diabetes Specialist Nurse (30 minutes) followed by a consultation with Diabetes Team Dietitian (45 minutes).
+Appointments are available daily with a Dietitian (60 minutes).
 This service costs £150 and includes follow up emails after your consultation.

 You can find further information regarding gestational diabetes on the following link: